yulqen/datamaps-core/scratchpad.md

 ### Datamap

+* Implement typing system within Datamap (both in text in the CSV importer and via the API).
 * We need to implement the concept of an id, or ensure that the name is unique.
 (Ensured that adding a Datamap with an existing name raises an exception **DONE!**)

 ### Import objects